My-game-journal/my_mobile_adventure/README.md

 - DeepSeek
 - Claude

-Each of them helped in a different aspect — from logic and scripting to writing and design.
-Creating this game and playing around with these tools is, for me, a kind of entertainment or almost therapy.
+Each tool supported different aspects of development — from logic and scripting to writing and design.

 ---